DataDog/stratus-red-team/docs/faq.md

 If you don't have access to an administrator role but would still like to use Stratus Red Team, feel free to [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).

+## How does Stratus Red Team persist state?

+Stratus Red Team persists its state in `$HOME/.stratus-red-team`.

 ## How can I add my own attack techniques to Stratus Red Team?

 Stratus Red Team is a self-contained Go binary.